enumag/enumag.cz/source/_posts/2016-09-20-symfony-validator-comparison-constraints.md

 The outdated solution
 ----

 The obvious solution is to create a custom constraint and validator.
 It's explained in [several](https://creativcoders.wordpress.com/2014/07/19/symfony2-two-fields-comparison-with-custom-validation-constraints/) [articles](http://www.yewchube.com/2011/08/symfony-2-field-comparison-validator/) and [StackOverflow](http://stackoverflow.com/questions/15972404/symfony2-validation-datetime-1-should-be-before-datetime-2) [questions](http://stackoverflow.com/questions/8170301/symfony2-form-validation-based-on-two-fields).
 Note that all of these are several years old.
+And you might easily end up with a lot of custom constraints.
 Other answers suggest using the Callback constraint instead.

-If your application requires several different comparisons like this you end up with quite a lot of code.
-Way more than a simple thing like this should really require.

 The correct solution
 ----